 There is a false notion that erectile dysfunction happens only amongst older men.
-While this is partly true, studies reveal that Erectile Dysfunction Is More Common in Younger Men Too.
+While this is partly true, studies reveal that Erectile Dysfunction (ED) Is More Common in Younger Men Too.

 The changing lifestyles, increased stress and anxiety, habits and substance addictions, medications, etc. all affect the way men perform in bed.